Crafttino21/StruxNET2/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X7MF230)

 **DISCLAIMER: This is for education Purpose ONLY!
-I dont support any kind of illigal activitys!**
+I dont support any kind of illegal activitys!**

 **1.0 Functions**
 - Improved SSH Worm to spread in the internal network (not tested)